-Peanut butter and berries are a traditional flavor for breakfast and adding them to your oatmeal gives this breakfast a boast.
+Peanut butter and berries are a traditional flavor for breakfast and adding them to your oatmeal gives this breakfast a boost.
 Of course, chocolate goes with everything!

 Warm Up with this Delicious Cocoa Oat Breakfast